Replication crisis: Across fields

 A 2016 survey by Nature on 1,576 researchers who took a brief online questionnaire on reproducibility found that more than 70% of researchers have tried and failed to reproduce another scientist's experiment results (including 87% of chemists, 77% of biologists, 69% of physicists and engineers, 67% of medical researchers, 64% of earth and environmental scientists, and 62% of all others), and more than half have failed to reproduce their own experiments.
 But fewer than 20% had been contacted by another researcher unable to reproduce their work.
 The survey found that fewer than 31% of researchers believe that failure to reproduce results means that the original result is probably wrong, although 52% agree that a significant replication crisis exists.
 Most researchers said they still trust the published literature.
 In 2010, Fanelli (2010) found that 91.5% of psychiatry/psychology studies confirmed the effects they were looking for, and concluded that the odds of this happening (a positive result) was around five times higher than in fields such as astronomy or geosciences.
 Fanelli argued that this is because researchers in "softer" sciences have fewer constraints to their conscious and unconscious biases.

 Early analysis of result-blind peer review, which is less affected by publication bias, has estimated that 61% of result-blind studies in biomedicine and psychology have led to null results, in contrast to an estimated 5% to 20% in earlier research.

 In 2021, a study conducted by University of California, San Diego found that papers that cannot be replicated are more likely to be cited.
 Nonreplicable publications are often cited more even after a replication study is published.

+In 2026, the SCORE Project study of 3,900 social-science papers between 2009 and 2018 found that only about half the results could be replicated.